harness-community/field-workshops/se-workshop-iacm/instruqt-tracks/aws/02-clone-the-repo/assignment.md

 ```

 > ## Switch to the [button label="Code Editor" variant="success"](tab-1) tab to continue
-From here we can take a look at our Terraform code to get a better understanding of what we will provision through an IaCM pipeline in the following labs.
+From here we can take a look at our HCL code to get a better understanding of what we will provision through an IaCM pipeline in the following labs.
+We'll be using the `aws/v1` folder for this workshop.

 > [!IMPORTANT]
 > Please do not make any changes at this time.